AaronBunch/MazeSolver/README.md

 maze.verify_maze()
 maze.solve_maze()
 ```
+As of now, it is necessary to call the verify_maze() method, which verifies that
+the maze is in the proper form, but also performs some other necessary
-The maze file should be a text file with lines of equal length, and exactly one
+house-keeping.
+The maze file should be a text file with lines of equal length,
-start and one destination character.
-By default '0' -> wall, '1' -> path, 'S'
+and exactly one start and one destination character.
+By default '0' -> wall,
--> start, and 'D' -> destination.
-These defaults can be changed with keyword
+'1' -> path, 'S' -> start, and 'D' -> destination.
+These defaults can be changed
-arguments when the MazeSolver object is instantiated.
-The maze should be
+with keyword arguments when the MazeSolver object is instantiated.
+The maze
-completely bordered by wall.
-If a border wall is missing, one is silently added.
+should be completely bordered by wall.
+If a border wall is missing, one is
+silently added.
 See test mazes, 'test_maze_10\*.txt', in this repository.

 The solve_maze() method returns the original maze marked with the shortest path
 from start to finish.
 As a progress indicator, it prints to the screen the path